Yoel-Cabaleiro/DocDate/README.md

 ## Dashboard

 Here you can see your appointments and its details and your working hours (white), personal events or holydays.
-When there si already and appointment or a holiday, this slots would not be elegible by patients to book.
+Is there is already and appointment or a holiday, this slots would not be elegible by patients to book.

 ![Calendar](https://github.com/Yoel-Cabaleiro/DocDate/assets/113912282/7d297608-cd54-4760-aaf7-963cc6f94408)